jbukoski/PotentialNaturalRegeneration/README.md

 - [ ] Felipe produce data in the buffer sizes we discussed and extract data for mean at the country or county level - Hawthorne, you need to suggest here.
 - [ ] Felipe start to extract data in the stratified sample that we have discussed with Hathorne.
 - [ ] Check how feasably would be generating 1.1 milion points.
-[More info on "Questions I believe been answered"](#questions-i-believe-been-answered);
+[More info on "Questions I believe been answered"](#questions-i-believe-been-answered).
+First atempt [here](https://code.earthengine.google.com/6ed68da4bfc03a4bb14126294555848d);
 - [ ] Check if Hawthorne concern about getting NA/NoData values is needed or we could avoid it somehow, reduzing number of points to be generated;
-- [ ] take a look on layer about River

 - [ ] It would be better to start with a more constrained problem.
 It would be ideal to take on the modelling for one of the biomes in Brazil because we already have a modelling framework that works quite well for the **AF** and could be readily adapted to other biomes.
 But I will write up the modelling process in detail for this global analysis and we can talk through it.
 - [ ] Build distance to nearest forest at a 30m resolution and would need to be done at two time periods [see ](#questions-i-believe-been-answered).
     - [ ] Felipe produce the new layers we will need - layers based on distance and with other years.